How to word your organisation’s success factors appropriately

 The KPI team should interview as many of the organisation’s “oracles,” the wise men and women who everybody refers to for advice, as possible, along with the entire senior management team.
 From this information you will be able to come up with a list of success factors.
 To assist, I have provided a checklist in PDF format, for you to download.

-Workshop to get the wording better
+Hold a CSF workshop to get the wording better

 Gathering a selection of experienced managers, who will be attending the CSF workshop, train them in how to word success factors.
 The wording is very important and should meet the SMART criteria attributed to Peter Drucker.[i]
 While Drucker was addressing goal setting, the same rules apply to success factors.
 Success factors need to be: